 Curator’s Note: We are pleased to launch this new version of the Harvard Library’s IPCC collections portal.
 The previous version (AR4) has been expanded to include new, “born-digital” archival collections from AR5 as well as bring print collections from TAR (“AR3”) and SAR (“AR2”) to the web.
 As we complete the transition to the new website, additions and minor revisions continue.
 We appreciate your patience.
-Many thanks to the Working Group II Technical Support Unit for its work in creating most of the archived materials and for being the Harvard ESPP Archives’ partner in bringing this portal into reality.
+In the meantime, all content to be added to this portal may be found at the Internet Archive links below.

 This portal provides access to digital records compiled and consolidated by the U.S.-hosted Working Groups and archived at the Environmental Science and Public Policy Archives (ESPPA) at the Harvard Library for the following cycles: